Formal category theory in augmented virtual double categories: Yoneda morphisms

 Next consider an order preserving morphism of the form $\map\yon 1{(\ps 1, \omega)}$.
 Its companion $\yon_* = (1 \xlar ! \yon_* \xrar{\yon_{*1}} \ps 1)$ is a modular subobject of $\ps 1$; recall that $\yon_*$ is the pullback of $1 \xrar \yon \ps 1 \xlar{\omega_0} \omega$ and that $\yon_{*1}$ is the composite $\yon_* \to \omega \xrar{\omega_1} \ps 1$.
-Using the previous we can translate the Yoneda and density axioms for $\yon$ (\lemref{density axioms} and \defref{yoneda embedding}) in terms of (pullback) squares in $\E$, by factoring the (cartesian) cells considered in these axioms through $\yon_*$ and by appying the pasting lemma for cartesian cells (\auglemref{4.15}).
-We find that $\yon$ is a weak Yoneda embedding (and hence a Yoneda embedding, by \lemref{density axioms} and \exref{tabulations of internal modular relations}) if and only if for each modular subobject $\mono jJB$ there exists an order preserving morphism $\map{\cur J}B{\ps 1}$ equipped with a pullback square in $\E$ as in the middle above, that is universal as follows: for every commuting square as on the right above, with $\map gB{\ps 1}$ order preserving, there exists a (unique) vertical cell $\cur J \Rar g$ in $\ModRel(\E)$.
+Using the previous we can translate the Yoneda and density axioms for $\yon$ (\defsref{density definition}{yoneda embedding}) in terms of (pullback) squares in $\E$, by factoring the (cartesian) cells considered in these axioms through $\yon_*$ and by appying the pasting lemma for cartesian cells (\lemref{pasting lemma for cartesian cells}).
+We find that $\yon$ is a weak Yoneda embedding (and hence a Yoneda embedding, by \defref{density definition} and \exref{tabulations of internal modular relations}) if and only if for each modular subobject $\mono jJB$ there exists an order preserving morphism $\map{\cur J}B{\ps 1}$ equipped with a pullback square in $\E$ as labelled (c) above, that is universal as follows: for every commuting square as labelled (d) above, with $\map gB{\ps 1}$ order preserving, there exists a (unique) vertical cell $\cur J \Rar g$ in $\ModRel(\E)$.
 Using the weak density of $\yon$ this implies that $\cur J$ is unique up to isomorphism among order preserving morphisms $\map gB\ps 1$ for which there exists a pullback square of the form as on the right above.

 In particular if $\ps 1$ is an internal partial order (\exref{internal modular relations}) then $\cur J$ is uniquely determined by $\hmap J1B$ so that, restricting the previous to discrete $B = (B, I_B)$ and thus to ordinary subobjects $J \rightarrowtail B$ in $\E$, we find that $\mono{\yon_{*1}}{\yon_*}{\ps 1}$ is a \emph{generic subobject} in $\E$, defining $\ps 1$ as the \emph{subobject classifier} for $\E$; see e.g.\ Section A1.6 of \cite{Johnstone02}.
 As discussed there it follows in this case that $\yon_* \iso 1$; since the cocartesian cell defining $\hmap{\yon_*}1{\ps 1}$ necessarily consists of this isomorphism we conclude that $\yon = \bigbrks{1 \iso \yon_* \xrar{\yon_{*1}} \ps 1}$ is itself a generic subobject in~$\E$, whose companion in $\ModRel(\E)$ can be taken to be $\yon_* \iso (1 \xlar{\id} 1 \xrar\yon \ps 1)$. \end{example}